Clerks Details

 Overview

-Outside of busy work demands, Jim enjoys sport with a particular interest in rugby, running and squash.
+Outside of busy work demands, Jim enjoys sport with a particular interest in rugby, running and hiking.
 He likes travelling and has an armchair interest in philosophy.

 Jim is committed to protecting and respecting your privacy.
 Please contact him for a copy of his privacy notice which sets out the basis upon which any personal data he may collect about you, or that is provided to him, will be processed.
-He will provide a copy of this to you within two working days of receiving the request.
+He will provide a copy of this to you upon request.

 Court of Protection